 The Romans were there in full force.
 Provence is dotted with ancient Roman ruins and historic sites.
 The Provencal landscape is incredibly diverse -- mountains, beaches, lavender-filled plains, pink salt marshes, and oceans of vineyards.

-Travel Guide to the Prettiest Secret Towns in Provence: What To See in Provence and the French Riviera
+Travel Guide to the Prettiest Secret Towns in Provence: What To See and Do in Provence and the French Riviera

 Here's my travel guide to 15 must see secret villages in Provence for people who want to get off the beaten path in southern France.
 I guarantee these picturesque hamlets will enchant you.
 Like me, you'll never forget them and dream of returning for another dose of romance and wonder.